crate/crate/blackbox/docs/config/environment.rst

 Here, we set ``CRATE_HOME`` to ``/tmp/crate``, export it so that sub-processes of the shell have access, and then start CrateDB.

+CrateDB supports two kinds of environment variables:

+- Application variables
+- *Java Virtual Machine* (JVM) variables

+We use "application" here to distinguish between CrateDB running as a Java application and the JVM itself, which runs CrateDB.

 .. rubric:: Table of Contents

 .. contents::